-Brian is AWF's Program Director of Conservation Enterprise.
-He is an experienced international development professional with expertise in areas such as program management, microfinance, agriculture development, and value chain analysis.
+Brian is AWF's Managing Director of AWF’s African Conservation Schools program.
+Previously he served as AWF's Director of Conservation Enterprise.
+Brian is an experienced international development professional with expertise in areas such as program management, microfinance, agriculture development, and value chain analysis.
 He has lived and worked in East and Southern Africa and comes to African Wildlife Foundation with a varied background, including positions at TechnoServe, FINCA, and AllianceBernstein.
 In his current role, Brian oversees the AWF conservation enterprise portfolio and provides thought leadership as part of AWF’s senior program technical team.
 Brian holds an M.B.A. from Columbia University.

 AWF Blogs bring you to the critical landscapes we work in, where conservation benefits both wildlife and people alike.
 The blogs are written by our staff - men and women who have dedicated their lives to Africa's wildlife, people and wild lands.